o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 {
     //!
 Determines if a PrettyWriter should be used when dumping the Settings Registry bool m_prettifyOutput{};
     //!
-Include filter which is used to indicate which paths of the Settings Registry
+Include filter that is used to indicate which paths of the Settings Registry
     //! should be traversed.
     //!
-If the include filter is empty then all paths underneath the JSON pointer path are included
+If the include filter is empty, then all paths underneath the JSON pointer path are included
-    //! otherwise the include filter invoked and if it returns true does it proceed with traversal continues down the path AZStd::function<bool(AZStd::string_view path)> m_includeFilter;
+    //!
+Otherwise, the include filter is invoked, and if it returns true, traversal continues down the path AZStd::function<bool(AZStd::string_view path)> m_includeFilter;
 };

 //!
-Dumps the supplied settings registry at the path specified by key if it exist to the AZ::IO::GenericStream
+Dumps the supplied Settings Registry at the path specified by key if it exist to the AZ::IO::GenericStream
 //! @param key is a JSON pointer path to dumping settings recursively from
 //! @param stream is an AZ::IO::GenericStream that supports writing
 //! @param dumperSettings are used to determine how to format the dumped output